 Hi, my name is Tommy McMichen.
-I am a university fellow at Northwestern University with a B.S. in Computer Engineering and Computer Science from Rose-Hulman Institute of Technology.
+I am a PhD candidate at Northwestern University with a B.S. in Computer Engineering and Computer Science from Rose-Hulman Institute of Technology.
 I am studying compilers, specifically looking into new abstractions to improve how we handle data movement in existing and emerging domains.

 Check out some of the projects I have worked on.

 Runtime Integrated Custom Execution (RICE) relocates traditional

 peripheral reconfigurable acceleration devices into the pipeline

 of the processor.
 This relocation unlocks fine-grained acceleration

 previously impeded by communication overhead to a peripheral accelerator.

 Preliminary simulation results on a subset of the PARSEC benchmark suite